 Media Centers: Plex & Kodi

-Either way, if you’re a big Plex user, you’ll want to go with the NVIDIA Shield as it supports the full range of the Plex audio.
-The Cube only supports a specific limited range of Plex audio.
+Either way, if you’re a big Plex user, you’ll want to go with the NVIDIA Shield TV Pro, as it supports the full range of Plex audio formats.
+The Amazone Fire TV Cube only supports a specific limited range of Plex audio.

 Great performance at a lower pricetag!
 If you don't plan to use your NVIDIA Shield as a media server or game console, then the Shield TV "Tube" is a lower-cost option that still gives you similar performance to the Shield Pro.

-NVIDIA Shield vs. Amazon Fire TV: Comparison
+NVIDIA Shield vs. Amazon Fire TV: Features & Specs

-The Amazon Fire TV Cube is run by an AmLogic S922X CPU, which is the same CPU series that powers Android boxes like the Beelink GT-King and MINIX U22-XJ.
-It’s a much faster CPU than other Amazon streaming products, such as the Amazon FireStick.
-That means if you’re moving from a FireStick to the Fire TV Cube, you’ll definitely notice the speed increase.
+The 2022 Amazon Fire TV Cube is powered by a new octa-core CPU, which is twice as powerful as the Amazon FireStick 4K Max.
+Upgrading from a FireStick to the new Fire TV Cube, you’ll definitely notice the speed increase.

 The 2019 NVIDIA Shield is run by their proprietary Tegra X1+ processor, based on the ARM Cortex-A57 CPU architecture.

 RAM & Storage